TrackerJack/TrackerJack/docs/source/panel_options.rst

 The JSON file is named *{Your Project File Name}_{The Comp Name}_TrackerJack.json* You can track one camera for each composition in your Project file.

 .. tip::
         By default TrackerJack will export the JSON file for Blender to the same location where you've saved the After Effects Project File.
 When TrackerJack imports your footage into Blender, it first looks for the movie file wherever it was orginally located when imported into After Effects.
 If the file has moved, it will then look for it in the same folder as the JSON file.
 The easiest method to avoid issues is to keep your footage file, AE project file, and JSON file in the same folder.
+If you need to save the JSON file to a separate location from the Project file, use |change the JSON Save Location| in *(Settings > JSON Save Location > User Selection)*

+.. |change the JSON Save Location| raw:: html

+      <a href="https://trackerjack-tutorial.readthedocs.io/en/latest/panel_options.rst#json-save-locationdrop-down-choice">change the JSON Save Location</a>

 ======================================================
 Add Tab
 ======================================================

-.. image:: images/AEPanelAdd.png
-  :alt: TrackerJack Add Tab

 Once you've created your scene in Blender and begun modeling, you may decide to return to After Effects to create additional nulls and solids in order to add detail in areas not previously added.
 The Add tab allows you to update the existing JSON file with new items added to your timeline after the inital export.
 Each time you click **Export Additional** button the file is updated.

+.. image:: images/AEPanelAdd.png
+  :alt: TrackerJack Add Tab

 Select 3D Tracker Layer button
 _________________